 To confirm if your SSN or ITIN is on file and correct, sign into myNOVA, go to your student center in SIS, scroll to the bottom of the page, and click on the Demographic Data link located in the Personal Information section of your Student Center (lower left-hand corner of the page).
 Your Social Security number will be visible on the Demographic Data page.
 If your SSN or ITIN on file is correct, you have completed this step.
-If your SSN is not reflected on your student account in SIS.
-Click here.
+If your SSN is incorrect, click here.

 How to validate your mailing address in SIS?

-To view your current mailing address, sign into myNOVA and scroll to the bottom of the page to view the address in the Contact Information section of your Student Center.
+To view your current mailing address, sign into myNOVA and scroll to the bottom of the page.
 Your mailing address will be visible in the Contact Information section.

 To change your mailing address, click on the Mailing Address link located in the Contact Information section of your Student Center, click the EDIT button for your mailing address, enter the necessary corrections and click OK to save your new address.